erkambozan/uxkraft-backend/README.md

 ---

+**Note**:
-**Note**: Make sure PostgreSQL is running and the database is created before starting the application.
+- Make sure PostgreSQL is running and the database is created before starting the application.
+- If you encounter issues with old data, run `npm run clean:db` to clean the database.
+- The application uses DDD principles - changes to business logic should be made in the domain layer.